 To see recent articles on the progress of the Quarry Creek development check our Media page.
 Other resources on Quarry Creek are listed below:

-Preserve Calavera is campaigning to protect the panhandle of Buena Vista Creek Valley currently slated for development.
-View the program produced by Oceanside’s KOCT on Quarry Creek to get more details on our position and the need to scale back this project.
+- View the program produced by Oceanside’s KOCT on Quarry Creek to get more details on our position and the need to scale back this project.

-Take action by reading what you can do in the Quarry Creek- issue statement.
+- Take action by reading what you can do in the Quarry Creek- issue statement.

-As part of our ongoing campaign, you can sign our online petition.
+- As part of our ongoing campaign, you can sign our online petition.

 SOS for Open Space – Saving the Natural Lands of Carlsbad

 Preserve Calavera is leading a coalition of community organizations on a grass roots campaign to save some of the priceless natural lands of Carlsbad.
 These natural lands are a key part of what makes this such a special place to live.
 But many of the areas are under immediate threat of development.
 We need to preserve the best of what we have left- places like the Buena Vista Creek Valley with the sacred El Salto waterfall.
 Places like Village H that serves as a natural meeting area for the community.
 Places like Kato/Mandana that provide the critical link in the regional wildlife movement corridor.
 Places where our children can connect with nature and everyone can enjoy a quiet walk or hear the sound of a creek or the call of a bird.
 Open space gives us a high quality of life and preserves our property values.
 It is good for residents, businesses and visitors alike.